SvetlanaRedkina/Ranking-Companies/README.md

      4️⃣ lead() and lag()

-- The screnshots of the tables show how the tables look after values have been inserted into them.
+- The screenshots of the tables show how the tables look after values have been inserted into them.

 Authors